 Law Student Positions

-Law student positions are available year-round at the United States Attorney's Office, Denver, Colorado, for both the Civil and Criminal Divisions.
-We accept work-study, internships, externships, fellowships, and volunteers.
-Presently, there are no paid positions (except for work-study).
-The primary duty of the law student is research and writing.
-Assignments include, but are not limited to, responsive motions, dispositive pleadings, memoranda of law, and appellate briefs.
+Law student positions are available year-round at the United States Attorney’s Office, Denver, Colorado, for both the Civil and Criminal Divisions.
+We accept internships, externships, fellowships, and volunteers.
+Presently, there are no paid positions.
+The primary duties of the law student are research and writing.
+Assignments include, but are not limited to, responsive motions, dispositive motions, memoranda of law, and appellate briefs.
 The position allows the student to become familiar with the Federal Rules of Criminal Procedure, Federal Rules of Civil Procedure, Federal Rules of Evidence, the local rules of practice for the United States District Court, and the local and Federal Rules of Appellate Procedure.
 In addition to research and writing, students may attend depositions, meetings with agents, and accompany the attorneys to observe court proceedings.

-The District of Colorado is currently seeking outstanding candidates to serve as legal interns for summer 2016.
-The start and end dates are negotiable and we ask that our interns commit to at least six weeks of service.
+The District of Colorado is currently seeking outstanding candidates to serve as legal interns for Fall 2021.

-To apply for a summer 2016 volunteer law student position, please apply online at https://www.usajobs.gov/GetJob/ViewDetails/420810600.
-The summer 2016 vacancy announcement is open through Friday, February 12, 2016.
-If selected for a summer internship, you may extend your internship through the fall semester.
+To apply for a volunteer law student position, please apply online at https://www.usajobs.gov/GetJob/ViewDetails/579550500.
+This vacancy announcement is open through Wednesday, March 31, 2021.

-Application packages should include a short cover letter, resume, legal writing sample and a copy of your unofficial law school transcript or proof of enrollment.
-Hiring decisions are made largely on the quality of the submitted writing sample.
+Application packages should include a short cover letter, resume, and legal writing sample.
 The United States Attorney’s Office is an equal opportunity employer.

 AGENCY CONTACT INFO: